wavemaker/docs/learn/app-development/sspa/micro-frontend.md

  </script>
 ```

-4. Add `.wm-app` class to parent element for the route in `index.html`.
+4. Add a `.wm-app` class to the parent element of the route in `index.html`.

 ```html
  <template id="single-spa-layout">